joachimhgg/makeblock-rover/docs/_build/html/_sources/installation.rst.txt

 Installation
 ************

-To install the environment on your Raspberry Pi, it's really simple.
+To install the environment on your Raspberry Pi, it's really simple please follow the installation steps and do not hesitate to ask for :ref:`refSupport`)

-Requirement
 ===========

 * a computer with an SD slot or equivalent.